Philippine hanging parrot: Subspecies

+In 2006, hanging parrots living on the island of Camiguin, off the northern coast of Mindanao, were described and thought to have a separate identity and is now known as the Camiguin hanging parrot which is distinct as it exhibits no sexual dimorphism.
+However, this species has not yet been studied through molecular-genetic analysis and its status as a species is not universally accepted.
+The Black-billed hanging parrot endemic to the Sulu Archipelago was also once a subspecies but differs greatly with its black bill and dull gray legs.

 Distribution and habitat

 The Philippine hanging parrot is native to the Philippines except the Sulu Archipelago and it is not widespread on Palawan.
 The different subspecies are native to different islands, and some subspecies are rare or almost extinct.
 Trading of birds between the islands for pets has resulted in escaped pets living on different islands to where they originated.

 Its natural habitats are tropical moist lowland forests, bamboo forest and tropical moist montane forest.
 It also occupies human-modified habitats including coconut groves and secondary forest.
 It is most common in lowland areas, being rare above 1250 m.

 Behaviour and ecology

 Philippine hanging parrots are usually encountered alone or in pairs, rarely in small groups.
 They mostly forage for food in the canopy or middle storeys of forests, and their diet is composed of nectar and flowers as well as soft fruits such as those from figs (Ficus).

-The species is a season breeder, with nesting occurring from March to May.
+The species is a seasonal breeder, with nesting occurring from March to May.
 Like most parrots it is a cavity nester; a nest found in the wild was in a cavity high up in a dead tree.
 However, it is one of the few species of parrots that uses nesting material in the nest, the female tucks nesting material between feathers in order to take it back to the nest.
 In captivity the clutch size was 3 eggs which are incubated for 20 days.
 The chicks take around 35 days to fledge after hatching.
-The rounded eggs measure about 18.7 x 16.4 mm.
+The rounded eggs measure about 18.7 x 16.4mm.